Meet The Eurasian Magpie, One Of The Most Intelligent Birds On Earth And The Only Bird Known To Pass The Mirror Test

 By valuing the intelligence and adaptability of urban birds, we can contribute to healthier ecosystems and communities.

-The intelligence of the Eurasian magpie exemplifies the remarkable adaptability of urban wildlife.
+The intelligence displayed by the Eurasian magpie highlights the remarkable adaptability of wildlife in urban environments.